WHAT IS BIODIESEL?

 GDP, Employment and Labor

-In the first quarter of 2023, the population employed in the soybean production chain totaled 2.4 million people, 12.64% higher than in the same period of the previous year.
-That represents 10.54% of the population employed in the agribusiness sector and 2.46% of the country’s total population employed.
+In the first quarter of 2024, the population employed in the soybean production chain totaled 2.28 million people.
+That represents 9.69% of the population employed in the agribusiness sector and 2.28% of the country’s total population employed.

 The workforce in the soybean chain is reasonably formalized.
 People working under the Brazilian Labor Code (CLT) accounted for 46% of the total employed individuals.
 Women account for 35%, and the level of education was higher if compared to that of the agribusiness sector.